knovator/next-redis-cache/README.md

 # Next Redis Cache

-Next Redis Cache is a Next.js compitable library for caching server rendered pages to serve faster then ever.
+Next Redis Cache is a Next.js compatible library for caching server rendered pages to serve faster than ever.

 ## Installation